How to mitigate Kubernetes runtime security threats

 It’s no secret that containers and Kubernetes are by far the most used cloud native technologies.
 According to stackoverflow’s latest survey, 53.9% of their 65,000 respondents use Docker, and 19% use Kubernetes as well.

-With mass adoption of containers, a unique opportunity for attackers presents itself for attackers to take advantage of vulnerabilities at runtime.
+With the mass adoption of containers, a unique opportunity for attackers presents itself for attackers to take advantage of vulnerabilities at runtime.
 In a report by Sysdig, 91% of runtime scans are failing within organizations, indicating that many teams are still in reactive mode, identifying security issues after deployment rather than preventing them proactively.

 In this article, we will discuss runtime security, what it is, and how you can mitigate it.

-What is Runtime Security?
+What is runtime security?

 Runtime security is a proactive approach to securing hosts and applications.
 It involves continuous monitoring workloads for violations of user-defined security policies.
 As the name suggests, “runtime" refers to protecting your workloads while they are running rather than after the fact.